CFougeres/MUSIC_CoMPASS_softwares/README.md

 RootFiles/                  --> saved .Root Trees (see dedicated section)

-analysis/                   --> a general example code to identify reaction channels in a given strip
-     "USER INPUTS"          -->  (see dedicated section)

-documentation/              --> additional information and some figures resulting from the codes
+documentation/              --> some figures resulting from the codes

 - *Codes*